bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_2.md

 **Your job**: Your job is to use the make_circle and make_oval functions that you've just created to draw a face.
 The face should be a circle, and it should have 2 oval eyes (see screenshot below).

 > **Note:** The eyes need to scale with the width of the face.
-Their **width** should be 1/25 the width of the face.
-Their **height** should be 1/15 the height of the face.
+Their **radius in the x-direction** should be 1/25 the width of the face.
+Their **radius in the y-direction** should be 1/15 the height of the face.
 They should be offset by 1/8 the width of the face from the center of the face in both the x and y-directions.

 > **Note:** You MUST use your `make_circle` and `make_oval` functions to complete this one.
 Why do all that work again?